bbyars/mountebank/CONTRIBUTING.md

 * Change some code.
 Or add new code.
 Or maybe delete some.
 * Create a pull request

 That's it!
 Seriously.
-I have an extraordinarily lenient policy for accepting pull requests, and once you're pull request is accepted, I'll mention you on the release notes and add you to the contributors section of the package.json (feel free to add yourself during the pull request if you want).
+I have an extraordinarily lenient policy for accepting pull requests, and once your pull request is accepted, I'll mention you on the release notes and add you to the contributors section of the package.json (feel free to add yourself during the pull request if you want).